International Federation of Air Line Pilots' Associations

-The International Federation of Air Line Pilots' Associations (IFALPA) is an international not-for-profit organization of national pilots' associations.
+The International Federation of Air Line Pilots' Associations (IFALPA) is an international not-for-profit organization of national aircraft pilot trade unions, known as pilot associations.
 IFALPA was founded in April 1948 and is based in Montreal, Quebec, Canada.

 History

 After the end of the Second World War as international civil aviation began to re-establish itself, pilots around the world realized that their associations could not protect them across national boundaries.
 Furthermore, they did not have a voice at the newly formed International Civil Aviation Organization.
 At a meeting in London in April 1948 a conference of pilot associations was held that formed the International Federation of Air Line Pilots' Associations.
 IFALPA was located in the UK from 1948 to 2012.
 In 2012 the Federation established its headquarters in Montreal, Canada, the World Capital of Civil Aviation, and is located near ICAO.

 Membership

-IFALPA claims to represent "more than 100,000 pilots in the Member Associations of nearly 100 countries worldwide" but lists only 74 member associations on its website.
+IFALPA represents more than 140,000 pilots in the Member Associations of the 75 member associations on its website.